broofa/thrustcurve-db/README.md

 utility functions).

 This module is a rebundling of the rocket motor data available on John Coker's [thrustcurve.org](https://thrustcurve.org) website ("TC").
-The dataset includes data for all motors in the [ThrustCurve API](https://www.thrustcurve.org/info/api.html) ("search" endpoint).
-And, where available, thrust samples (`samples`).

-This data is a field-by-field mapping of what is found in the ThrustCurve API, with the following changes:
+The dataset includes data for all motors in the [ThrustCurve API](https://www.thrustcurve.org/info/api.html) ("search" endpoint), and is a field-by-field translation of what is found in the "search" endpoint, with the following changes:
 * Motor "availability" is exposed as the `discontinued` field (see https://github.com/JohnCoker/thrustcurve3/issues/35)
-* Thrust curve data is exposed in the `samples` field, and is guaranteed to have `[0, 0]` as the first data point.
-If a motor has more than one thrust sample file, the first "cert"(ified) file is used, otherwise it's whichever file is found first.
+* Where available, thrust curve data (from the 'download' endpoint) is included as a `samples` array.
+These are normalized to always have `[0, 0]` as the first data point.
+In cases where a motor has more than one thrust sample file the first "cert"(ified) file found is used, otherwise the samples are from whichever file the API returned first.
+(This typically isn't an issue since most thrust curves are very similar, but there are some cases where they differ significantly).

 **License & Support**